-So after that comes, I called him Eric, I say, Hey, what's going on?
-And I was blessed to have him be able to kind of walk me through what is this thing looks like?
+So after that came, I called him Eric, I said, Hey, what's going on?
+And I was blessed to have him be able to kind of walk me through what is this thing looks like.
 And had information.

 I completely shifted my mindset about asking for my money.

-Because you, you know, from presenting at conferences and seeing so many of our colleagues on Twitter, and all of this stuff that a lot of us we do a lot of work for these companies and these conferences for free.
+Because you, you know, from presenting at conferences and seeing so many of our colleagues on Twitter, and all of this stuff, we do a lot of work for these companies and these conferences for free.

 Because if you're doing that for free, what you're doing is you might be building a certain brand or expertise, but you're putting money in their pockets

-By the way, all of that time that you are presenting at conferences, you are blogging for them, you're blogging about them, you are participating in twitch chat for them, what are you not doing, you're not investing in yourself.
-You're not spending time with your children or your spouse, or your family, but you're spending that time with someone else doing something for someone else that you are not having that benefit from?
+By the way, all of that time that you are presenting at conferences, you are blogging for them, you're blogging about them, you are participating in twitch chat for them; what are you not doing?
+You're not investing in yourself.
+You're not spending time with your children or your spouse or your family, but you're spending that time with someone else doing something for someone else that you do not have that benefit from.

-Alright people, let's really reassess what's going on, and are you investing in you?
+Alright, people, let's reassess what's going on, and are you investing in yourself?